alinesm/Employees_Vacations_Manager/README.md

 The application was designed to follow the business rules below:

-1. it's necessary register employees with the following details:
+1. it's necessary to register employees with the following details:
-   - Name, Role, Hiring Date and Vacation Periods
+   - Name, Role, Hiring Date, and Vacation Periods
 2. To register a vacation is necessary to, provide the start date and end date of the vacation period, following the rules below:
    - It's possible to register one or more periods for each employee
    - Each employee earns 30 days of vacation for every 12-month period